JLF FIRM ARTICLES AND NEWS

 Children Can Be Seriously Injured in Back-to-School Accidents

 Going back to school this year is anxiety-provoking enough.
 It’s important to remember, however, that negligent drivers are out there, and they often cause dangerous back-to-school accidents.
-If your child is injured by a negligent motorist while heading to or from school, you need a dedicated California personal injury lawyer on your side.
+If your child is injured by a negligent motorist while heading to or from school, you need a dedicated El Monte personal injury lawyer on your side.